Tips to tailoring your CX

 Lead generation may start across social properties e.g. Linkedin or Facebook or from the efforts of the sales team.
-Your sources will vary, however they can all be directed to Eloqua to enhance the profile data you have on them and then move them into a Lead Nurturing Campaign once you know who they are.
+Your sources will vary, however, they can all be directed to your marketing automation platform to enhance the profile data you have on them and then move them into a Lead Nurturing Campaign once you know who they are.

 The other common source to lead generation can be from banner ads or a range of online ads.
-The click-through from those ads should direct people to an Eloqua Landing Page, not your website.
+The click-through from those ads should direct people to your marketing automation Landing Page, not your website.

 The landing page allows you to narrow the focus of the contact, the only way they can progress from the landing page is to submit the form.